 What is GDPR?

-On May 25, 2018, the landmark European privacy law, the General Data Protection Regulation (GDPR), will go into effect.
-The goal of the GDPR is to strengthen and unify data protection for all individuals within the European Union (EU).
+The General Data Protection Regulation (GDPR), is a landmark European privacy law that seeks to strengthen and unify data protection for all individuals within the European Union (EU).
 Key initiatives put forth by GDPR include Privacy by Design, Transparency and Responsibility and Accountability.

 To learn more about GDPR, visit the official GDPR website of the EU.